-- 5.93 The Overhead Railway also became a popular day-trip for sightseers as it gave a view across the docks and the Mersey which the high dock boundary walls normally denied to passers-by.
-A poster of the 1930s described it as "the best way to see the finest docks in the world".64 Its zenith was said to have been reached in 1919 when it was estimated that there were more than 22m passenger journeys a year, with trains running once every six minutes during peak times.65 - As well as being the world's first electric elevated railway, it was also the first railway to use an escalator and the first to boast automatic signalling & electric colour light signals.
+5.94 The Overhead Railway also became a popular day-trip for sightseers as it gave a view across the docks and the Mersey which the high dock boundary walls normally denied to passersby.
+A poster of the 1930s described it as "the best way to see the finest docks in the world".
+Its zenith was said to have been reached in 1919 when it was estimated that there

+- 5.95 As well as being the world's first electric elevated railway, it was also the first railway to use an escalator and the first to boast automatic signalling & electric colour light signals.
 Hydraulic lifting sections were provided at Brunswick, Sandon and Langton Docks to allow craft access and, at Stanley Dock, a combined lifting and swing bridge, the lower lifting section carrying the road and goods railway, allowed shipping access to the Leeds and Liverpool Canal.
-At Bramley-Moore Dock, the railway dropped to road level to pass under the Lancashire and Yorkshire Railway (L&YR) coal tip branch although all remnants of this are now gone.
-66 - 5.95 The railway was still carrying 9 million passengers in the 1950s but Second World War bomb damage and severe corrosion to the structure led to the line being closed in 1956 and then demolished in 1957.
+At Bramley-Moore Dock, the railway dropped to road level to pass under the Lancashire and Yorkshire Railway (L&YR) coal tip branch although all remnants of this are now gone. - 5.96 The railway was still carrying 9 million passengers in the 1950s but Second World War bomb damage and severe corrosion to the structure led to the line being closed in 1956 and then demolished in 1957.
 Only a few extant features remain, which include cast iron girders and vertical support stanchions incorporated into the dock boundary wall in places.
 A small amount of remnant brick wall remains abutting the western side of the Regent Road Dock Wall that indicates the gradient of the switchback that once took the railway underneath the former Coal Railway.
-The most substantial remains are associated with the bascule bridge at Stanley Dock.67
+The most substantial remains are associated with the bascule bridge at Stanley Dock.